armoha/armoha.github.io/README.md

 cd zolaschool
 ```

 it creates the directory structure needed and a config file.
 I just pressed enter to use the default settings.
-After that you can run a server to deliver the pages with:
+After that i can run a server to deliver the pages with:

 ```
 zola serve
 ```

-if you visit [http://127.0.0.1:1111/](http://127.0.0.1:1111/) you read:
+if i visit [http://127.0.0.1:1111/](http://127.0.0.1:1111/) i read:

 > To modify this page, create a index.html file in the templates directory